Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-nominate-axiasolar.md

 ![Nominating validators](../assets/axiasolarjs_setup_nominator2.png)

 Select them, confirm the transaction, and you're done - you are now nominating.
 Your nominations will become active in the next era.
-Eras last twenty-four hours on AXIASolar - depending on when you do this, your nominations may become active almost immediately, or you may have to wait almost the entire twenty-four hours before your nominations are active.
-You can check how far along AXIASolar is in the current era on the [Staking page](https://axiasolar.js.org/apps/#/staking).
+Eras last twenty-four hours on AXIACoin - depending on when you do this, your nominations may become active almost immediately, or you may have to wait almost the entire twenty-four hours before your nominations are active.
+You can check how far along AXIACoin is in the current era on the [Staking page](https://axiasolar.js.org/apps/#/staking).

 Assuming at least one of your nominations ends up in the active validator set, you will start to get